 Be clear on your goals

 Defining your goals will help you decide what to measure when tracking ROI and will give you a clear indication of your program’s success.
 Your brand ambassadors may be tasked with building up your online following, driving website visits, increasing newsletter subscribers, or helping to launch a new social media campaign.
 When deciding your goals, it’s best to be really specific.
 If the overall goal is to increase revenue, you’ll want to think about each stage you can measure.
 You could start by increasing website visits by 20%, or increasing sales of a particular item or product category by 15%.
 The more targeted and realistic each goal, the easier it will be to assess the performance of your brand ambassadors.
-Choosing your goals in this way gives an idea of the key metrics to be measured weekly, monthly, or quarterly, according to the length of the campaign.
+Choosing your goals in this way gives an idea of the key performance metrics to be measured weekly, monthly, or quarterly, according to the length of the campaign.

 Analyze post performance to measure brand awareness